Biz-codes/we-friendly-capstone-server/README.md

 * I want to search for reviews by business name, zipcode, state, category and/or identity group,
 * so I can find reviews of relevant businesses and services where I can have positive experiences

-##### Reviews Page (Priority - High Est. 1h) (to do later)
-* as a logged-in user,
-* I want to click on the name of each business or service being reviewed and link to the Businesses Page,
-* so I can find contact information for places with positive reviews

 ##### Businesses Page (Priority - High Est. 3h) (to do later)
 * as a logged-in user,
 * I want to search for businesses and services by name, zipcode state and/or category,